spreadshirt/SpreadKit/Introduction.md

 SpreadKit uses Objective-C Blocks nearly everywhere.
 They provide a convenient programming envirnoment when dealing with asynchronous calls, such as with web services like the Spreadshirt API.
 If you are not familiar with Blocks it is highly recommended you [read](http://developer.apple.com/library/ios/#documentation/cocoa/Conceptual/Blocks/Articles/00_Introduction.html) [up](http://developer.apple.com/library/ios/#documentation/cocoa/Conceptual/Blocks/Articles/00_Introduction.html) [on](http://ios-blog.co.uk/tutorials/programming-with-blocks-an-overview/) [them](http://mobile.tutsplus.com/tutorials/iphone/understanding-objective-c-blocks/).

 Basically every call you make to the Spreadshirt API will include a block parameter named `completion`.
 This Block will have an `NSError` object and the data you requested as parameters.
-It is the up to you to handle potential erros and process the delivered data.
+It is     up to you to handle potential erros and process the delivered data.
 To illustrate this programming model, have a look at the following code:

 ```objc
 [client getShopAndOnCompletion:^(SPShop *shop, NSError *error) {